yyBasiony/Quran-App/README.md

 ##  Author

-> **This application was developed by Yasmine Ibrahim with technical mentorship and guidance from Eng.
+> **This application was developed by Yasmine Ibrahim with technical mentorship , guidance and code reviews from Eng.
 Yousef Sayed.**